 Dozens of ex-teachers have shared their stories of leaving teaching with me since 2017, and I have collated these on the What Ex-Teachers Do Now section of this website.
 Some of these set up their own businesses and now offer franchises.

 A franchise is a business opportunity that allows someone (known as the franchisee) to start a business by using the expertise, ideas, and processes of someone else (the franchisor).
-For example, Anne-Marie set up didi dance, Yvette set up @Home Childcare, Deborah set up The Reading Doctor, and Katie set up Little Music Stars.
+For example, Jan set up MagiKats, Anne-Marie set up didi dance, Deborah set up The Reading Doctor and Yvette set up @Home Childcare.

 Franchises have business models that have been tested and have already proven themselves to be effective and so this increases your chances of success.
 Because of their history of proven success, getting a franchise business loan is easier than getting a loan to start an independent business.
 Taking on a franchise is a lower risk way of going self-employed.